Imburse-Payments/imburse-payments.github.io/pages/getting-started/payout-schemes.md

 ### Rules
 Add Rules to your draft scheme to explicitly control the payout options available in your scheme.

-A Rule defines filters for currencies, countries, and a value range, and then explicitly defines (using the [configuration model](#configuration-model)) which App to use when this Rule is matched.
+A Rule defines filters for currencies, countries, and a value range, and then explicitly defines (using the [App Model](#app-model)) which App to use when this Rule is matched.

 You can add as many Rules to your draft scheme as necessary in order to refine the available payout options to meet your requirements.

+###### Rule Ordering
+The order the rules are saved in will be the exact same order when you get a Scheme or Draft.
+This also applies to the order rules are evaluated.

-### Configurations
+### Reward Groups
-The Configuration components in a Rule describes the Apps, and by extension the payout methods from those Apps, that will be available when the Rule is matched - see [How and when are Rules matched?](#how-and-when-are-rules-matched) below.
+The Reward Group components in a Rule describes the Reward Groups, and by extension the rewards from those Reward Groups, that will be available when the Rule is matched - see [How and when are Rules matched?](#how-and-when-are-rules-matched) below.

-The `appId` property should be set to the App Id of an *installed* App in your Tenant - for example `BRAINTREE_SDK`.
+The `rewardGroupId` property should be set to the Reward Group Id of a previously setup Reward Group in your Tenant.

-All the payment methods from the specified App will be available to your customers if the Rule is matched.
-If you want to exclude some payment method from your App, then set the `paymentMethodExclusions` property accordingly.
-For example, to exclude PayPal and Visa, set `paymentMethodExclusions` property to `PAYPAL, VISA`.
+All the reward from the specified Reward Group will be available to your customers if the Rule is matched.

-Leaving the `paymentMethodExclusions` property blank will not exclude any payment methods.

 ## How and when are Rules matched?
-Rules are only evaluated when requesting the Payment Options for a Payment Instruction - usually when you are looking to present the available payout options in a UI for your customer to select from.
+Rules are only evaluated when requesting the Payout Options for a Transaction.
+This is typically called when you are looking to present the available payout options in a UI for your customer to select from.

-Each Rule has a `priority` property.
-The `priority` should be set according to the order in which you want the rules evaluated.

-The Rules should go from having the narrowest set of filters to the broadest, with 1 being the lowest priority and evaluated first.
+The Rules should be saved with the first Rule having the narrowest set of filters to the last Rule having the broadest.
+When Rules are evaluted, the first Rule is  evaluated first.

-**Example 1**
+##### Example

-Assume we have a payment instruction request with the following details:
+Assume we have a Transaction request with the following details:
 - Country: **DE - Germany**
 - Currency: **EUR**
 - Payout value: **€120.00**

-And we have 2 Reward Groups configured as follows. **Note that the rewards we add are only applicable in certain countries:
+And we have two Reward Groups configured as follows:
+**Note that the rewards we add are only applicable in certain countries.**

 Reward Group name | Rewards
 -|-
 Amazon | amazon.co.uk (**UK**), amazon.de (**DE**), amazon.fr (**FR**)